ifeoluwak/api-type-gen/README.md

 # Api-Type-Gen

-The aim of this project is to take away the annoying and time consuming labor of trying to add types to your api methods.
+The aim of this project is to take the pain away from trying to add types from your api responses.

-With this library, as you get responses from an api, it generates the type for you and imports the new type and sets your api method return type to it.
-How awesome is that!
+> **With this library, as you get responses from an api, it generates the type for you and saves it to your project**
+>
+> **It also imports the new type and sets it as the return type of your api call.
+How awesome is that!**

 Just import the helper function and start the server.
 Thats all.
 You can then go on with your normal development flow.

-> This setup is meant only for development and not for production!
-You should not deploy this into your production pipeline.
+*This setup is meant only for development and not for production!
+You should not deploy this into your production pipeline.*

-> This library was inspired by an old project I stumbled upon, called [MakeTypes](https://github.com/jvilk/MakeTypes)
+This library was inspired by an old project I stumbled upon, called [MakeTypes](https://github.com/jvilk/MakeTypes)

 ## Installation